 The following section explains how HAMMER handles hydropneumatic tanks during the transient simulation.
 There are two distinct tank configurations: with a bladder and without a bladder.

-The transient simulation uses the hydraulic grade from the initial conditions, along with a user-entered initial gas volume.
+The transient simulation uses the hydraulic grade from the initial conditions, along with the initial gas volume, which is either user-entered (if "treat as junction" = true") or calculated based on the difference between the "Volume (tank)" and "Liquid Volume (Initial)" (if "treat as junction" = false).
 As pressure in the system drops due to a downsurge, this gas volume expands and water injects into the system.
 Pressure upsurges cause the gas to compress as water re-enters the tank.
 This compression and expansion occurs in accordance with the isothermal gas law.
 A constant number of moles / mass of gas in the tank and constant temperature is assumed, so the 'nRT' term in the gas law equation is replaced by a constant, K. Thus, the equation used is PVk=K, Where P = absolute pressure (feet or meters), V = gas volume (cubic feet or cubic meters) and k is the Gas Law Exponent specified in the tank properties.
 Thus, the constant K is computed from the initial gas volume raised to the exponent, multiplied by the initial pressure.
 The pressure P is the initial hydraulic grade minus the tank physical elevation, plus atmospheric pressure (1 atm or 10.33 m).
 This way, a new air volume can be computed based on pressure changes during the transient simulation.

 If your hydropneumatic tank has its gas contained within a bladder, then you must enter a gas preset pressure.
 This is the pressure inside the bladder before the tank is submitted to pipeline pressure.
 Since this means that the gas takes up the entire tank volume, the constant K in the gas law (PV = K) is computed based on this preset pressure and the full tank volume, "Volume (Tank)."
 The transient simulation's initial gas volume is then computed based on the K constant and the initial conditions hydraulic grade.
 The initial conditions hydraulic grade is either the user-entered value in the "HGL (Initial)" field, or the computed steady state hydraulic grade, depending on the "treat as Junction?" selection.